How to Fix Insulin Resistance Naturally

 Healthy fats

-Greek yogurt + berries + seeds
+Greek yogurt topped with berries and seeds

 Control Carbs (Don’t Eliminate Them)